What is Solimba?

 Assessment of Solimba Potentially Unwanted Program

 For this assessment of Solimba.exe PUP, two installations were carried through.
-In layman term, I actually installed Solimba on two occasions to decipher the true nature of the PUP.
+In layman's terms, I actually installed Solimba on two occasions to decipher the true nature of the PUP.
 It was shocking to find that both installations revealed different bundled programs and advertisements.
 In the first instance (as shown below), Solimba proved more aggressive in featuring ads for revenue advancements.

 Solimba employed aggressive advertising techniques

-Image 1: It’s important to note that the image shown above is the hijacked results resulting from the installation of Solimba.
+It’s important to note that hijacked results resulting from the installation of Solimba.
 This affected the results of the website on the Internet browser to boost its ranking, even without the use of a search engine.
 The advertisement displayed on the Internet Explorer search page routes the user to a software installation website.
 The utility tool in question was a “Windows 8.1 PC Repair” tool used to identify threats present on the Windows 8.1 OS.

-Image 3: The advertisement displayed on the Chrome Browser search page routes the user to a health and beauty magazine website.
+The advertisement displayed on the Chrome Browser search page routes the user to a health and beauty magazine website.
 This site advocates health and beauty, especially issues concerning weight loss.
-Several ads were visible on site, displaying products to assist people in losing weight.
+Several ads were visible on-site, displaying products to assist people in losing weight.

 During my installation of Solimba, the installation wizard underscored that four programs would be downloaded.
 These programs included N8Fanclub.com_KinoniRemoteDesktop, Lolliscan, PaceItUp, and SearchProtect.
 Interestingly, only two programs from the list were apparent or obvious.
 An N8Fanclub.com_KinoniRemoteDesktop file was made on the Desktop and SearchProtect was seen in “All Programs”, along with files stored on the computer’s Local Drive.
 The other programs that were “supposedly” installed remained concealed.
 A test was done to determine whether these were counted as extensions or add-ons to the varying web browsers but nothing was found on any of the tested browsers – Google Chrome, Internet Explorer, and Mozilla Firefox.